 At Trinity our P.E lessons aim to develop the fitness, skills and game understanding of our pupils through a wide variety of games and disciplines such as football, rugby, dance, gymnastics, hockey, netball, basketball, athletics and more.
-In each year group children take part in a 6 week block of lessons around a particular focus, be that a game like football or a skill such as throwing and catching.
+In each year class children take part in games focused lessons, we use the PE Hub to plan these units .
 This is coupled with our use of Real P.E, a catalogue of activities to develop the fundamentals of movement to ensure children are well grounded with both gross and fine motor skills.
 In KS1 children focus largely on skills with informal games used to capitalise on these, allowing the children to grasp these skills before moving on to formal sport.
 In KS2 sport begins to become more prominent, with each year group developing on the one before so that by year 6 children have an understanding of a variety of disciplines, including gymnastics.

 What is our approach to the teaching of physical education?